-The result of detailed quantitative and qualitative analysis was that a new strategy was implemented in October 2018, moving to a three-stage lifecycle rather than two.
-Members now invest in a higher-risk strategy when they are younger (equities), then moving to a more stable growth strategy (diversified growth), and moving to a lower-risk bond strategy as they approach their selected retirement age.
+The move to a three-stage lifecycle rather than two was the result of detailed quantitative and qualitative analysis and a new strategy was implemented in October 2018.
+Members now invest in a higher-risk strategy when they are younger (equities), then moving to a more stable growth strategy (diversified growth) and moving to a lower-risk bond strategy as they approach their selected retirement age.

 The previous 'Growth Fund' ceased as part of this review.
-Considerable further work was undertaken to formulate those sub-components of the default strategy and select investment funds appropriate for the appointed mandates.
-This included Trustee training on, and selection of, private market (partly illiquid) strategies.
-However, constraints around fund structures prevented the current implementation of such a strategy and the Trustees look forward to developments in the DWP's consultation for DC schemes on the HM Treasury's Patient Capital review.
+The Trustees undertook considerable further work to formulate those sub-components of the Default strategy and select investment funds appropriate for the appointed mandates.
+We look forward to developments in the DWP's consultation for DC schemes on the HM Treasury's Patient Capital review which we hope will pave the way to invest in assets with less liquidity but improving diversification and returns.